How did Russia-Ukraine war trigger a food crisis?

 WHAT’S COSTING MORE?

-World production of wheat, rice and other grains is expected to reach 2.78 billion tonnes in 2022, down 16 million tonnes from the previous year — the first decline in four years, the UN Food and Agriculture Organization said.
+World production of wheat, rice and other grains is expected to reach 2.78 billion tons in 2022, down 16 million tons from the previous year - the first decline in four years, the UN Food and Agriculture Organisation said.

-Wheat prices are up 45% in the first three months of the year compared with the previous year, according to the FAO’s wheat price index.
-Vegetable oil has jumped 41%, while sugar, meat, milk and fish prices also have risen by double digits.
+Wheat prices are up 45 per cent in the first three months of the year compared with the previous year, according to the FAO’s wheat price index.
+Vegetable oil has jumped 41 per cent, while sugar, meat, milk and fish prices also have risen by double digits.

 The increases are fuelling faster inflation worldwide, making groceries more expensive and raising costs for restaurant owners, who have been forced to increase prices.